simonmichael/hledger/hledger/hledger.m4.md

 - any of these standard transaction or posting fields (their value is substituted): `status`, `code`, `desc`, `payee`, `note`, `acct`, `comm`/`cur`, `amt`, `cost`
 - or a tag name
 - or any combination of these, colon-separated.
+- within each colon-separated component, multiple fields or tags can be joined with `+`; their non-empty values are concatenated with spaces.

 Some special cases: